The Singapore Advantage For Russian Investors

 Op/Ed by Chris Devonshire-Ellis

-As mentioned, it is easier for Russian businesses to establish bank accounts in Singapore, although the banks will conduct the usual “know your client” protocols.
+Singapore has one of the most liberal tax and hassle-free administrative regimes in the world, and is technically advanced and efficient.
+It is easier for Russian businesses to establish bank accounts in Singapore, than in Hong Kong for example, although the banks will conduct the usual “know your client” protocols.
 Corporate establishment in Singapore is also relatively quick and easy, while dealing with Singapore’s Government regulatory authorities is also precise and efficient.

 Russia also has a Double Tax Treaty (DTA) with Singapore, which allows tax relief in certain trade and service areas and mitigates against the prospects of being taxed in both countries.
 It also permits, through the use of substituting Profits Tax for Withholding tax mechanisms the ability to discount Profits taxes by 5-10% through the charging of IP fees and so on.
 (Professional advise needs to be taken to arrange this with the Singaporean authorities).
 A copy of the Russia-Singapore DTA can be viewed from our firms Asiapedia website here

-It should also be noted that Singapore is currently in negotiations to create a Free Trade Area between it and the Eurasian Economic Union, which is likely to significantly reduce tariffs on products traded between Russia and Singapore, in addition to the other members of the EAEU – Armenia, Belarus, Kazakhstan and Kyrgyzstan.
-With Russian exports to Singapore already in the US$3.5 billion bracket, the upcoming Singapore-EAEU FTA can be expected to have a major positive impact on this.
+The Singapore Free Trade Area with the Eurasian Economic Union, will significantly reduce tariffs on products traded between Russia and Singapore, in addition to the other members of the EAEU – Armenia, Belarus, Kazakhstan and Kyrgyzstan.
+With Russian exports to Singapore already in the US$3.5 billion bracket, the new Singapore-EAEU FTA can be expected to have a major positive impact on this.
 Russian businesses not already in the market should be seriously thinking about claiming their space in this expanding trade corridor.

 The Singapore Plus Three – Free Trade Agreements With ASEAN, China & India